-In some cases the name of the law listed here is not the official name of the law.
-For example property law is actually under agrarian law, but most foreigners search for that law using “property law” keyword.
+In some cases, the name of the law listed here is not the official name of the law.
+For example, property law is actually under agrarian law, but most foreigners search for that law using the “property law” keyword.
 It’s all about making the life of foreign investors as easy as possible.

 We will do our best to update this list in case newer versions of those laws will be legislated.

 Company law, or more accurately limited liability company law, is the main document regulating companies in Indonesia.
 This includes starting, running and closing companies, both public and private, foreign and local.

 Investment law is the main law regulating domestic and foreign investment activities.
 This is an especially important document for foreign investors and should be studied in depth together with the company law.